gmag11/EnigmaIOT/docs/howto.md

 ### Gateway
 Any ESP32 or ESP8266 will do the job.
 Anyway, it is always recommended to use an **ESP32** board because having much more RAM it will be more stable along time.

+**Notice that it is not possible to configure any node if you don't have a gateway working nearby.**

 ### MQTT broker
 You need to use a MQTT broker (or server).
 Any public or private will do the job.
 As EnigmaIOT is focused on privacy I advise to install your own MQTT private broker.
 You can do it on any home server or Raspberry Pi, or even in a virtual private server.
 Installing and configuring a broker is out of scope of this guide but there are plenty of good and easy guides online.